BMBox/cesarean-cypher/README.md

 - **`make clean`**: Cleans up all build artifacts, removing the `/build` directory.

 ## Usage
-To use the program, you first need to compile it using the Makefile provided.
+To use the program, you first need to compile it using the Makefile provided (`make build`).
 Once compiled, you can run it with the following command:
 ```
 ./cesarean-cypher <-rot| offset{a-z|A-Z}> [modifier{-d}]
 ```